mobinbr/linux-cheat-sheet/README.md

 copy file:

-the following command makes a copy of a.txt in mydir named b.txt
+make a copy of a.txt in mydir named b.txt
 ```bash
    $ cp a.txt mydir/b.txt
 ```